 Who microwaves lobster?

 Anyway, we’re like, what’s lobster thermidor?
 And we looked it up.
 And I decided to make it.
 So on a random Monday Jonathan told all his coworkers he was having lobster thermidor for dinner.

 I made some changes to the basic dish, mostly to make it simpler.
 I’ve seen recipes that will have you roast the lobster heads and then boil them in water for over two hours to make the lobster stock, which is used as a base for the sauce.
-I took a shortcut and threw a piece of onion and celery into the water I used to steam the lobsters.
-I mixed some of this cooking liquid with white wine and cognac and boiled it for only 20 minutes to reduce it down.
-When mixed with the cream, the sauce still had a strong lobster taste and so much flavor.
+I took a shortcut and used bottled clam juice.
+Any store bought fish stock works.
+I added white wine and cognac to the clam juice and boiled it for only 20 minutes to reduce it down.
+When mixed with the cream, the sauce still had a strong seafood taste and so much flavor.
 And yes, I just added some cream instead of making this complicated egg yolk and cream custard.
 The last significant change I made was leaving out the mustard because I just don’t care for mustard.
 I do like how you still get a nice red color in the sauce from the paprika mixed with the lobster.

 By the way, I always seem to associate French food with fancy dinner party food.
 If you don’t like seafood or want another option to make for guests, make sure to check out my Beef Bourguignon.